ErwinM/acts_as_tenant/README.md

 === Maintained by

 === Credits
-This gem is used the Multitenant gem by Ryan Sonnek as a starting point and some of his code to set the default_scope is reused.
+This gem used the Multitenant gem by Ryan Sonnek as a starting point and some of his code to set the default_scope is reused.

 == License
 Copyright (c) 2011 Erwin Matthijssen, released under the MIT license